zyedidia/micro/README.md

 Use `micro -version` to get the version information after installing.
 It is only guaranteed that you are installing the most recent stable version if you install from the prebuilt binaries, Homebrew, or Snap.

+A desktop entry file and man page can be found in the [assets/packaging](https://github.com/zyedidia/micro/tree/master/assets/packaging) directory.

 ### Prebuilt binaries

 All you need to install micro is one file, the binary itself.
 It's as simple as that!